Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Conclusions

 \section{Conclusions}

-This work represents the first demonstration of the measurement of the birefringence of an optical cavity by measuring the changes in three different resonances as was first described in Hall et al. (2000) \cite{hall2000measurement}.
-This experiment was performed on a 19\,m optical cavity, meaning that the setup is already large enough to potentially incorporate a super conducting dipole magnet like those used in particle accelerators.
+This work represents the first demonstration of a measurement of the birefringence of an optical cavity by measuring the changes in three different resonances as was first described in Ref. \cite{hall2000measurement}.
+This experiment was performed on a 19\,m optical cavity, meaning that the setup is already large enough to potentially incorporate a superconducting dipole magnet like those used in particle accelerators.

 The ultimate goal of the experiment is to demonstrate a sensitivity sufficient to test the \ac{QED} prediction of the \ac{VMB} effect using the string of 24 superconducting dipole magnets assembled for the ALPS\,II experiment.
-While a measurement of \ac{VMB} at the predicted amplitude would be a first macroscopic confirmation of \ac{QED}, a deviation in amplitude or absence of the effect would serve as evidence for new theories of non-linear electrodynamics or new physics.
-Through a similar mechanism of birefringence induced by \ac{VMB}, other hypothetical particles beyond the standard model such as minicharged or millicharged particles \cite{Gies:2006ca} can induce polarization effects, such that sensitive measurements of the quantum vacuum also serve as probes of these theories \cite{Marmier:2024rwd}.
+While a measurement of \ac{VMB} at the predicted amplitude would be a first macroscopic confirmation of nonlinear \ac{QED}, measuring a deviation from this prediction would be even more exciting as it would be evidence of new physics.

 According to the \ac{QED} prediction, the ALPS\,II magnet string is capable of producing a \ac{VMB} signal with an amplitude of $2.37\times10^{-20}$\,m in terms of the differential single pass length for orthogonal polarization states.
-The sensing scheme would therefore require a differential length sensitivity at the characteristic frequency of the modulation of the magnetic field on the order of $10^{-17}\rm\,m/\sqrt{Hz}$, or a fractional sensitivity in terms of the \ac{FWHM} of the cavity of $2\,\rm ppm\,/\sqrt{Hz}$ assuming a cavity finesse of 100,000.
-To reach this goal, the sensitivity of the prototype must improve three to four orders of magnitude from its current level in the relevant frequency range of between $2\times10^{-2}\rm\,/\sqrt{Hz}$ and $3\times10^{-3}\rm\,/\sqrt{Hz}$ in terms of the cavity linewidth.
+The sensing scheme would therefore require a differential length sensitivity, at the characteristic frequency of the modulation of the magnetic field, on the order of $10^{-17}\rm\,m/\sqrt{Hz}$.
+This is equivalent to a fractional sensitivity in terms of the \ac{FWHM} of the cavity of $2\,\rm ppm\,/\sqrt{Hz}$, assuming a cavity finesse of 100,000.
+To reach this goal, the sensitivity of the prototype must improve three to four orders of magnitude from its current level in the relevant frequency range.